Prime Video: The 44 Best TV Shows to Watch

 Philip K. Dick's Electric Dreams (2017-2018)

 A sci-fi anthology based on short stories by writer Philip K. Dick, Electric Dreams transports viewers to the future in each of its 10 tales.
-Though the show doesn't provide the clear-cut critiques we've grown accustomed to in Black Mirror, (as this author points out, Electric Dreams seems to approach questions about humanity without a clear answer in mind), it's still a thought-provoking series with a eye-catching roster of cast members.
-In one episode, Richard Madden and Holliday Grainger play a human and telepathic mutant whose romance heats up as they are trying to prevent a war between their kinds.
+Exploring what it means to be human, the series is stuffed with intriguing premises, and boasts an impressive roster of stars.
+In one episode, Richard Madden and Holliday Grainger play a human and a telepathic mutant whose romance heats up as they're trying to prevent a war between their kinds.
 If you're in need of a sci-fi fix, sample an episode from this imaginative series.

 Tales from the Loop (2020-)